Domiarik1/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/proposals/proposal9.md

 *Without knowing how exactly the council will implement this proposal, what questions should be raised?*

 * question 1

+* How well are the staff trained and governed to follow cybersecurity best practices?

 * question 2

+* How resilient are our current systems and network against potential cyber threats?

 ## Evaluation of the proposal
 *Povide a breif evaluation based on what you know*